 [DEE] + [YA]

 Diya is currently working as a research assistant in the CHANGE Lab at Northeastern University.
-Diya is a third year ('27) majoring in Cell and Molecular Biology with a minor in Public Health.
+Diya is a fourth year ('27) majoring in Cell and Molecular Biology with a minor in Public Health.

 Diya's clinical research interests include a variety of topics such as women's health, breast cancer, hormonal fluctuations, and circadian disorders.
 Diya enjoys spending time with friends and family in her free time along with painting and traveling.